code-craka/creavibe-pro/docs/content-editor.md

 # Content Editor Component Documentation

-The Content Editor is a full-featured markdown editor component for the Creavibe.pro SaaS application.
+The Content Editor is a full-featured markdown editor component for the CreaVibe SaaS application.
 It provides a tabbed interface with editor, preview, and history functionality, along with AI content regeneration capabilities.

 ## Features